ipni/index-provider/README.md

 },
 ```

-Try adding a new file to your Kubo node and you should see `index-provider` logs start rolling instantly.
-If that doesn't happen, then most likely Kubo has been configured incorrectly.
+After adding a new file to your Kubo node, you should see `index-provider` logs starting to appear immediately.
+If that doesn't happen, it's likely that Kubo has been configured incorrectly.

 `index-provider` publishes announcements about new advertisements on a libp2p pub/sub topic.
 This topic is listened by IPNI systems like `cid.contact`.
 Once a new announcement is seen,
 IPNI would reach out to `index-provider` to download advertisement chains and index the content.
 It's important to keep in mind: